BrazyDevelopment/nyanobot/README.md

     **(This now supports multiple channels and multiple roles!)**
     **(Role commands support role ID & mentions)**
 4. Wait for alerts in your chosen channels!
+5. Use the `!info <FileNumber>` command to see information about individual assets!

 **SELF INSTALLATION:**